Assessment and diagnosis

 • Write to dictation (for secondary age students and above only).
 Take your dictation sample from a text book they are currently using.

 If a student has fast, average or generally slow handwriting it is likely that the words written per minute will be similar for each sample.
 If using a standardised test very accurate tables will be available to you.
-If using dynamic techniques the following writing speeds offer a rough rule of thumb
+If using dynamic techniques the following writing speeds offer a rough rule of thumb:

 Age WPM